 13.1 SHBT.
-The SHBT boundary is from Gerringong Township, south coastal to Little Beecroft Head, remaining north of the R452 boundary (or remaining north of R453A boundary if R453A is active), and east out to 23 TAC NWA (R453C boundary), north along the boundary of R421A (151°E longitude line) to its north eastern corner, then west south-west along the R421A boundary to Gerringong Township.
+The SHBT boundary is from Gerringong Township, south coastal to Little Beecroft Head, remaining north of the M441 boundary or remaining north of M440A when active by NOTAM, and east out to 23 TAC NWA (EAXA boundary), north along the boundary of R421A (151°E longitude line) to its north eastern corner, then west south-west along the R421A boundary to Gerringong Township.
 The vertical limit of SBHT is SFC-2000ft.